-Our compact garage workbench has an expanding top that folds out for extra work space and tucks away when not in use.
+This compact garage workbench with drawers has an expanding top that folds out for extra work space and tucks away when not in use.
 It also has easy-to-assemble drawers and a shelf for convenient storage.
 Get the plans here.

 This table is made from a full sheet of 5/8-in. plywood for the interlocking base stand and a sheet of 3/4-in. plywood for the work surface and shelves.
 You’ll also need four 10-ft. lengths of 1×3 pine for the edge banding and cleats.
 Here’s how to build this knock-apart workbench.

-This simple wood work bench is perfect for a garage or utility room, and it takes up almost no floor space.
+This simple wood workbench is perfect for a garage or utility room, and it takes up almost no floor space which allows for storage beneath.
 Click here for the full plans.